r-mc2/verum-archives/Campaigns/20 - Shadow of Tyre/Transcripts/Session 16.md

 ### Visit to Inu

-After the party returns to camp Ahst, Belanovan, Braktor, and Mirage decide to visit Inu.
+After the party returns to camp Ahst, Bellanovan, Braktor, and Mirage decide to visit Inu.

 > **Inu**: You've done very well, Chord, and now, the song can be repaired, the shattered gates can be healed.
 Guardians, what brings you back?<br>
 **Ahst**: We barely just survived a Violet attack, there's another one coming around the corner, I don't know the fuck i'm doing, and where's that third statue?<br>